 Get ahead and start your own crop of tasty broad beans, in just four simple steps.

-Fill deep pots, Rootrainers or the cardboard tubes from kitchen and toilet paper with seed compost.
+Fill deep pots or modules with seed compost.
 It’s important to use deep pots, as broad beans develop long roots.

 Use your finger to push a single bean seed, on its edge, into the top of each module.
 Then cover the seed with a little extra compost – the seed should be about 5cm deep.